The U.S. & the GAVI Alliance

 - Eligibility and Country Support.
 Countries with a Gross National Income (GNI) per-capita below or equal to $1,570 that meet benchmarks for commitment to vaccine delivery and, depending on the vaccine, burden of disease, are eligible to apply for GAVI support.15 GAVI provides the great majority of its support to countries in the form of “new and underused” vaccines (and accompanying injection equipment), with smaller amounts of assistance provided through cash grants meant to support countries’ vaccine delivery systems, and broader health systems strengthening and civil society (Figure 2).
 Recipient governments are expected to share responsibility for funding their national immunization efforts through “co-financing” requirements, determined according to country income level.
 As countries develop economically, a greater domestic share of financing for their immunization programs is expected.16 When countries’ incomes rise above the threshold, they “graduate” from GAVI eligibility; some countries have already graduated while approximately 16 others, including countries such as Indonesia, Bolivia, and Mongolia, are expected graduate by 2018.17,18

 |Figure 2.
 GAVI Funding for Country Programs, by Type of Support, 2000- Nov 201319|

 |Window||Funding||# Countries Receiving|

-- Impact.
-According to GAVI, its activities since 2000 have led to 288 million children being immunized 15, and the World Health Organization (WHO) has estimated that this has translated into the prevention of nearly 5 million future child deaths.
-16 The WHO has also estimated that GAVI support has helped to reverse previously stagnating or declining coverage rates of childhood vaccinations in low-income countries, increasing average vaccine coverage from 66% to 79% over its first decade.
-12
+Results.
+According to GAVI, its activities since 2000 have led to 440 million children being immunized, preventing more than an estimated 6 million child deaths.20 The WHO has also estimated that GAVI support has helped to reverse previously stagnating or declining coverage rates of childhood vaccinations in low-income countries, increasing average vaccine coverage from 66% to 79% over its first decade.21

 U.S. Engagement with GAVI